 English-language television and radio in Switzerland

 Cable TV is a standard installation in most apartments and provides around 30 channels, including Swiss, French, German and Italian national channels.
-Digital TV provides hundreds of international channels including popular British channels.
+Digital TV provides hundreds of international channels, including popular British channels.

 BBC Radio and many other English language radio stations are available via online streaming.
 World Radio Switzerland is an English radio station that broadcasts from Geneva.

-Expats planning to stay in Switzerland for longer than three months will have to register with Billag, the fees collection company, to pay radio and television license fees.
+Expats planning to stay in Switzerland for longer than three months will have to register with Billag, the fees collection company, to pay radio and television licence fees.
 Costs are calculated by household and apply to television, radio sets and any devices with internet reception.